martinthomas/annx-doc/staff.md

 with login credentials).

 You will get a message from the admin team with your password.

 You will also get an email from "empty-river-3404 <no-reply@auth0user.net>" asking you to verify your account.
-Click on the link that says verify or the button that says Verify Your Account.
+Click on the link that says verify or on the button that says Verify Your Account.
 ### Login into Annx
 Visit [Annx - http://annx.ninjaarmy.net](http://annx.ninjaarmy.net).
 You can do this on either your phone or computer.